levalmaster-official/chemistry-a-level-notes/content/3 - Y1 Inorganic and physical chemistry/3A - The Periodic Table/(6) Trends in the halogens.md

 ![[Pasted image 20250121104251.png|400]]
 #### Trend in electronegativity
-Electronegativity is the measure of the attraction of an atom for the bonded pair of electrons in a covalent bond.
+[[(4) Electronegativity|Electronegativity]] is the measure of the attraction of an atom for the bonded pair of electrons in a covalent bond.

 The electronegativity of the halogens decrease down the groups.
 This is because the atoms further down the group:
 - Have more electron shells